 - Most Important Information First

 Of course, you want to grab the reader's attention as they quickly gloss over your qualifications.
 This may seem intuitive, but as people create them, they often forget to write smarter.
-Do not blindly follow a template or guide as you build your resume!
+Do not indiscriminately follow a template or guide as you build your resume!
 Tailor it, to your strengths and especially to your weaknesses.

 Sometimes after you complete all of your preliminary contact information, the process of resume writing becomes confusing.
 If you are asking yourself "What do I do next?" then stop and make a list of your skills and most impressive, job-related accomplishments.